-Prior to using any data source as a Reliable Data Source, SHECA evaluates the source for its reliability,
+Prior to using any data source as a Reliable Data Source, SHECA evaluates the source for its reliability, accuracy, and resistance to alteration or falsification.
+That is SHECA will consider the following during its evaluation:

 - 1. The age of the information provided, - 2.
 The frequency of updates to the information source, - 3.
 The data provider and purpose of the data collection, - 4.
 The public accessibility of the data availability, and - 5.
 The relative difficulty in falsifying or altering the data.